socialsensor/graphdb-benchmarks/README.md

 Contact
 -------
-For more information or support, please contact: sotbeis@iti.gr or sot.beis@gmail.com
+For more information or support, please contact: sotbeis@iti.gr, sot.beis@gmail.com or papadop@iti.gr.